TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 Metered statistics are stored as the current sum at the end of a time period.
 You can query the sum at the start and end of a range, or the change between start and end.
 The energy dashboard is based on metered statistics.

-The statistics period is 5 minutes for short term statistics, which like history are retained for 10 days by default.
-Long term statistics have a period of one hour and are retained indefinitely by default.
+The statistics period is 5 minutes for short term statistics which, like history, are retained for 10 days by default.
+Long term statistics have a period of one hour and are retained indefinitely.

 Short term statistics are useful for queries ending with the current time or with a granularity of less than an hour.
 Queries automatically use short term, long term or both depending on the start and end point of the query range.

 # External Statistics